It's a Dog's Life (The Ren & Stimpy Show): Production

 The episode was a remake of the banned 1992 episode "Man's Best Friend", with Granny serving as a female alternative of George Liquor.
-Director Ken Bruce was previously co-director of The Great Outdoors, being credited with Vincent Waller whom he replaced after Waller left production; this is his second directorial effort.
-The Dog Catcher from Big House Blues returns, but showrunner Bob Camp voices him as original voice actor Jim Smith had left during production of the second season.
-The episode was animated by Wang Film Productions in Taiwan.
+Director Ken Bruce was previously co-director of "The Great Outdoors", being credited with Vincent Waller whom he replaced after Waller left production; this is his second directorial effort.
+The Dog Catcher from "Big House Blues" returns, but showrunner Bob Camp voices him as original voice actor Jim Smith had left during production of the second season.
+As a rarity for its production, the episode was animated by Wang Film Productions in Taiwan.
 The episode was heavily censored to remove many of the scenes of cruelty being inflicted on Ren and Stimpy by Granny.

 Reception

 The American critic Thad Komorowski rated the episode two and a half out of five stars, noting that it is significantly less funny than its predecessor and its cruel nature serves as its worst aspect.